dwiepert/master_audio/README.md

 ## Using Classification Models
 See examples of using Classification models in [run_clf.py](https://github.com/dwiepert/master_audio/blob/main/run_clf.py).
 The primary code for running classification models is in [`_clf_model_wrapper.py`](https://github.com/dwiepert/master_audio/blob/main/master_audio/tasks/_clf_model_wrapper.py) and [_classify.py](https://github.com/dwiepert/master_audio/blob/main/master_audio/tasks/_classify.py).
 The arguments that are required in each config dictionary are included in `run_clf.py`.

+### Wider annotations
+Annotations currently are saved as a csv with a feature column of the feature names and a score column.
+The code expects the format to have the feature names as columns and the scores as values.
+Please refer to [create_wider_annotations.Rmd](https://github.com/dwiepert/master_audio/blob/main/create_wider_annotations.Rmd) for an example of how to do this.

+### TASK FILTERING
+To select tasks, you must do so in the metadata.csv (see Wider annotations).
+The example [create_wider_annotations.Rmd](https://github.com/dwiepert/master_audio/blob/main/create_wider_annotations.Rmd) includes task filtering.

 ### Datasplit
 When running classification, generating a datasplit is required.
 The data splits are expected to be in a single directory with the names `train.csv` and `test.csv` with an optional `validation.csv`.
 If a datasplit is not already prepared, one can be generated with [generate_datasplit(...)](https://github.com/dwiepert/master_audio/blob/main/master_audio/dataset/_datasplit.py).
 See code for required arguments.
 Note that the metadata for the datasplit must be a csv with the target labels included as columns and at least a uid column (optionally also a subject column).
 The datasplit can then be generated at either the file or subject level.